lara-martin/interactive-fiction-class/homeworks/project/project-proposal.md

 5. __Team members__: Give a list of the students who will participate in this project, and what contribution you expect each one to make to the project.
 6. __LLM Use Statement__: Describe exactly how you used LLMs to generate parts of your proposal document (<a href="https://laramartin.net/interactive-fiction-class/index.html#using-llms-or-generative-ai">refer to the syllabus for guidance</a>).
 If you did not use **any** generative text, please state so in this section.

+# FAQ
+* Is there a page limit?
+	* There is no page maximum or minimum.
+Just be sure you thoroughly go through all of the points above so that we can know what you're doing.
+You will be building off of this proposal, so the more details you have, the more you have to work with and the more we can give you feedback on.
+* How is the project graded?
+	* The first milestone is graded the most lax, as long as you fill out all of the requested information from above.
+Future milestones will be graded similarly, but you may also get points off for not incorporating feedback that the TA or instructor give on previous milestones.
+* Do we have to specify whether we are doing the demo or the paper track?
+	* Yes, please state somewhere at the top of your proposal what track you're choosing.
+* Does the proposal have to be in a particular format?
+	* For the first milestone (the proposal), no. The format will become stricter in future milestones.
+The paper will follow a particular publication format and the demo will require a video.
+* How do I scope the project?
+	* The instructor and TA can help with scoping, but as a rule of thumb it's better to come up with a "minimal viable product" and then come up with stretch goals that you'll try to reach if you have time.
+* Can we make a game based off an existing franchise?
+	* Yes, as long as you don't publish it or make money off of it.

 # What to Submit
 Submit to Blackboard:
 * `team#-proposal.pdf` which is your project proposal.
 To make grading easier, your proposal should include section headers corresponding to each of the bulleted points as well.